MLHale/nebraska-gencyber/README.md

 <img src="./img/uno-logo.png" width=250/> <img src="./img/bellevue-logo.png" width=270/>

+## The NGC modules
+You can find all of our modules at [modules.nebraskagencyber.com](http://modules.nebraskagencyber.com)

 ## Social Media
 ### Slack
 Want to get a hold of camp staff or fellow campers?
 Use [our official Slack Channel](https://join.slack.com/t/nebraskagencyber/shared_invite/MjE3NzAyMDczOTkxLTE1MDA4NzMxODYtNjI0ODBiYTU2MA).
 You can sign up for free.